postcss/sugarss/README.md

     padding: 0 10px
 ```

-As any PostCSS custom syntax, SugarSS has source map, [Stylelint]
+As any PostCSS custom syntax, SugarSS has source map, [stylelint]
 and [postcss-sorting] support out-of-box.

 It was designed to be used with [PreCSS] and [postcss-nested-props].